cyrillglockner/bonsaiai.github.io/source/includes/inkling2-reference/_graph.html.md

 # Graph

 The `graph` keyword declares the concept graph.
 Only one graph declaration is allowed per Inkling program.
-It defines the input type and output type.
+It defines the input type and output type of the BRAIN.
 It also contains the list of declared concepts and designates which concept provides the output for the graph.

 ```inkling2--code
 graph (input: InputType): OutputType {